-Living in the information age, data is being generated at a rate that exceeds most organisations’ capacity to analyze it all effectively.
-This challenge is exacerbated by a lack of scalable solutions for analysing unstructured qualitative data from social media, forums, customer feedback and other sources.
+Living in the information age, data is being generated at a rate that exceeds most organizations’ capacity to analyze it all effectively.
+This challenge is exacerbated by a lack of scalable solutions for analyzing unstructured qualitative data from social media, forums, customer feedback and other sources.

 What is Relative Insight Heartbeat?